rust-lang/reference/src/panic.md

 r[panic.unwind.ffi.dispose-panic]
 There are currently no guarantees about the behavior that occurs when a foreign runtime attempts to dispose of, or rethrow, a Rust `panic` payload.
 In other words, an unwind originated from a Rust runtime must either lead to termination of the process or be caught by the same runtime.

-r[panic.runtime]
-## Panic runtimes

-The actual behavior and implementation of `panic!` is controlled by the _panic runtime_.

-> [!NOTE]
-> The Rust standard library provides two panic runtimes: `panic_unwind` (which unwinds the stack and is potentially recoverable) and `panic_abort` (which aborts the process and is non-recoverable).
-The default runtime depends on the target platform, but is generally `panic_unwind` on platforms with native support for C++ exceptions.

-> [!NOTE]
-> When compiling code that is guaranteed to be linked to a non-recoverable panic runtime, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

-See also the [`panic_handler` attribute](runtime.md#the-panic_handler-attribute) which can be used to change the behavior of panics.

 [array indexing]: expressions/array-expr.md#array-and-slice-indexing-expressions
 [destructors]: destructors.md